tvlfyi/tvix/store/docs/api.md

 ### PathInfoService
-The PathInfo service provides lookups from an output path hash to a `PathInfo` message.
+The PathInfo service provides lookups from a store path hash to a `PathInfo` message.

 ## Example flows

-Below there are some common usecases of tvix-store, and how the different services are used.
+Below there are some common use cases of tvix-store, and how the different services are used.

 ###  Upload files and directories
-This needed for `builtins.path` or `src = ./path` in Nix expressions (A), as well as for uploading build artifacts to a store (B).
+This is needed for `builtins.path` or `src = ./path` in Nix expressions (A), as well as for uploading build artifacts to a store (B).

 The path specified needs to be (recursively, BFS-style) traversed.